Sciensano-Healthdata/HdBe-FHIR-R4-CBB/Terminology-tooling.md

 ## Get display values <a name="get_display_values"></a>

 ### Description:
 For each created profile, one or more examples are created as well.
 These examples also contain Codings, which could automatically be enriched with a display when the code and the system are known.
 This makes adding coding to examples easier and less error-prone.
-Both SNOMED and FHIR codes can be enriched.
-Adding displays of local CodeSystems and LOINC codes has not been implemented so far.
+Currently, Currently the tool support codes in system `http://snomed.info/sct` and systems listed here `http://tx.fhir.org/r4`.

 ### Requirements:
 -	A local edition of SNOMED international and the Belgium extension.